-We are confident that the approaches taken here will also be of great interest to some contemporary composers and experimental art music performers, particularly considering the collaborative approaches and the search for interactions that embrace a dynamic between sameness and difference.
+We are confident that the approaches taken here will also be of great interest to some contemporary composers and experimental art music performers, particularly considering the collaborative practices and the search for interactions that embrace a dynamic between sameness and difference.
 Similar approaches could be taken in other contexts to creatively develop new sounds that would enrich the increasingly global field of experimental art music.
 We see many indications that this is a promising direction for the future of art music which has often in the past been accused of having elitist and ethnocentric connotations (Utz, 2021).
 By cooperating with musicians from entirely different traditions on an equal footing that shows respect for their divergent orientations, we find that composers are likely to be challenged and stimulated in new ways, suggesting new avenues for “global art music” (Utz, 2021, p.
 38).
 By cooperating with researchers in such projects, composers are able to shape their own narratives.
 Particularly when the composers themselves come from Asia, through such an approach, “the composers in question are no longer the silent Other, but rather, interlocutor” (Rao, 2014, p.
 236), thereby exercising agency in the creation of new musical forms.

 Specialists in Vietnamese music will also confirm that through this project we have developed new knowledge which is of interest in a variety of ways.
 First, by conducting a series of professional recording sessions with recognized masters of traditional music which has not previously been preserved in high quality digital recordings, the project has contributed to the sustainability of unique musical heritage from the Mekong delta.
 The experimental collaborations through this project have emerged from an active engagement in the communities for experimental music in the country.
 Their practice has contributed to stimulating a new generation of Vietnamese musicians, interested in developing effective fusions of Vietnamese traditional music elements with western art music techniques, as has been seen in the prominent work of Asian composers from other countries, such as Toru Takemitsu from Japan, Isang Yun from Korea, and Tan Dun from China, who are now known worldwide (Lau, 2017; Lee, 2021).
 In our view, music scholars should encourage both kinds of work, that of sustaining traditional heritage and of careful experimentation with possible fusions that might reinvigorate the music field in various ways.
-Experimental fusions can develop in an array of configurations, merging different local genres with styles that include not only art music, but also popular music (Norton, 2013; Ó Briain, 2021), and even jazz (Tan-Tangbau & Minh, 2021).
+Experimental fusions can develop in an array of configurations, merging different local genres with styles that include not only art music, but also popular music (Norton, 2013; Ó Briain, 2021), and jazz (Tan-Tangbau & Minh, 2021).
 We should note that when heritage is already successfully sustained, new forms can also be developed by “inventing musical techniques that stretch the boundaries of what is traditionally ‘correct’.
 Only a musical culture very secure with itself could tolerate such experimentation ” (Tenzer, 1991, p.
 25).
 Music experimentation can thus proceed with the objectives of both developing something new for its own sake, as well as to present valued elements of the traditional heritage in an approachable way that might also, in time, attract new audiences to earlier forms.

 Concluding Remarks